MaibornWolff/metric-gardener/README.md

 -   Ruby
 -   Rust
 -   Bash (the binary logical operators -o for "or" and -a for "and" are currently not evaluated due to issues with tree-sitter-bash.
 For the same reason, the && and || operators are not evaluated if placed after the first heredoc delimiter.
 Default labels in Switch-statement are treated as regular case labels.)
+-   C

+Note: to parse .h files as C instead of C++, use the command line option `parse-h-as-c` or `parse-some-h-as-c`.

 ### Supported File Metrics